github/opensource.guide/overviews/desktop/index.md

 ![](http://cl.ly/image/242S260f012S/Image%202013-11-05%20at%202.03.09%20PM.png)

-Once your project is on GitHub, we provide a linkable interface for every file in your project.
+Once your project is on GitHub, we provide a URL for every file in your project.
 For example, this is Mike Bostock's popular [d3](https://github.com/mbostock/d3) project for javascript base data-driven documents.

 We end up using the word Git and GitHub a lot in this article, so here's some clarification that might help: